 I am fascinated by the idea of creating things and designs that bring value to people and businesses.
 I feel responsible to do as much as I can to make the world a better place visually.
 My professional experience includes working with magazines and various print projects, UI/UX research and design projects, branding & rebranding, managing & creating creative projects, strategies and teams.

 I can advise how to become a designer or at least great visual communication player, how to hire a designer.
 Would be glad to discuss and share experiences about some psychological moments of creative jobs, inexhaustable creativity, remote jobs, digigal-nomading, freelancing, self-motivation.

 I’ve visited lots of this field dedicated events, courses, would be glad to share, brainstorm or visit an event with like-minded people.
 Self improvement, emotional health, meditation, understanding yourself and others, neuromarketing, neuroadvertising, perfumery, traveling and more are the topics besides design and creativity I have some knowledge & experience to share.

-10 years in product design field, Master degree in product design, lecturer at Vilnius Academy of Arts, designer at briskdays.com studio.
+10+ years in industrial design field, Master degree in product design, associate professor at Vilnius Academy of Arts, designer at barboraadamonyte.com studio.